 Note: Due to government concerns, you’ll need an accommodation slip for each night you stay in the valley.
 Couchsurfing or camping is not recommended here.

 Top things to see in Andijan

 - Nameless mosque: Not far from the Jama mosque (to the right, if you’re facing it) and across from the Eski Bazaar, is something that looks like a construction site.
 It has a debilitated minaret, and you wouldn’t normally walk over.
-We implore you to do so, though—the ceiling won’t disappoint!
+I implore you to do so, though—the ceiling won’t disappoint!

 Where to stay in Andijan

 - Budget/mid-range: Andijan Hotel.
 It’s hard to find info online, but it’s centrally located, and all taxi drivers will know it.
 Don’t be deterred by the stateliness of it, budget travelers—it’s reasonably priced, especially for Uzbekistan.

 - Luxury: Bogishamol Hotel – Check out Bogishamol Hotel now